 But this might soon be a problem of the past.
-As part of USAID’s South Africa Low Emissions Development (SA-LED) project, Chemonics and partner Agama Biogas has begun to install biogas digester stoves around the country, including at the Khangezile Primary School in Kwathema, Gueteng, South Africa.
+As part of USAID’s South Africa Low Emissions Development (SA-LED) program, Chemonics and partner Agama Biogas has begun to install biogas digester stoves around the country, including at the Khangezile Primary School in Kwathema, Gueteng, South Africa.
 At this school, with the help of the community and the biogas digester stove, meals are now prepared in as little as 10 minutes.

 “Before it was very difficult because we had to arrive at the school very early because the Liquid Petroleum Gas (LPG), compared to the biogas, was very slow,” explained Nomfundiselo Sandlana, who manages the biogas technology at Khangezile.
 “Now, I can arrive and 15 minutes later the porridge is ready.
 It’s like fun now…we’re having fun!”